informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 packet relay, etc.

 In this section we propose a general approach to implement the message processors for a submodule.
-To make things more concrete, we will use the ICS 002 Client submodule as a running example, but the methodology outlined here should apply to any submodule.
-This specific module also has the peculiarity of dealing with datatypes which are specific to a given type of chain, eg. Tendermint.
-This incurs the need for abstracting over these datatypes, which introduces additional abstractions which may not be needed for other submodules.
+As a running example we will use a dummy submodule that deals with connections, which should not be mistaken for the actual ICS 003 Connection submodule.

 #### Events